-CNN's Oliver Darcy reports that Brian Ross has been suspended by ABC for four weeks without pay due to his negligent reporting yesterday on General Michael Flynn and Donald Trump.
+CNN's Oliver Darcy reports that Brian Ross has been suspended by ABC News for four weeks without pay due to his negligent reporting yesterday on General Michael Flynn and Donald Trump.

 "We deeply regret and apologize for the serious error we made yesterday.
 The reporting conveyed by Brian Ross during the special report had not been fully vetted through our editorial standards process," ABC said in a statement.
 "As a result of our continued reporting over the next several hours ultimately we determined the information was wrong and we corrected the mistake on air and online."